AzureForEducation/demo-botrecovery/README.md

 ## How to build it?

-There are a couple of steps you need to follow up in order to get this demo up and running in your Azure subscription.
+There are a couple of steps you need to follow up to get this demo up and running in your Azure subscription.
 Let's go for it.

 ### Pre-requisites